-In the case of receivables, the company has several types of receivables including credit card (MasterCard) receivables and loans from dealers (see Note 11).
+In the case of receivables, the company has several types of receivables including credit card receivables and loans from dealers (see Note 9).
 Many of these receivables may not arise from sales in Canadian Tire retail outlets, since the credit card can be used with many different merchants.
 The loans from associates do not relate to sales.
 As a result, a meaningful accounts receivable turnover ratio cannot be calculated.
 However, the large amount of cash that will be collected from these receivables and loans aids in paying current liabilities and increases working capital and current ratios.

-(c) The current portion of long-term debt (all numbers are in \$ millions and were found in Note 25) at January 3, 2015 is \$587.5.
+c.
+The current portion of long-term debt (all numbers are in \$ millions and were found in Note 22) at December 30, 2017 is \$282.3.
 This amount represents the portion of long-term debt that is payable by the company within the next 12 months, from current assets.
 The amount would include only the principal portion of the debt and would not include interest payable during the coming year.
-In this case, the current portion amount of \$587.5 is made up primarily of amounts relating to the company's Senior (\$249.7) and Subordinated (\$14.6) and Medium-term (\$299.3) notes payable as well as finance lease obligations (\$20.7 million).
+In this case, the current portion amount of \$282.3 is made up primarily of amounts relating to the company's Senior (\$249.7) and Subordinated (\$14.6) notes payable as well as finance lease obligations (\$17.4 million).

-If the company's long-term debt does not increase, the current portion of long-term debt will be a very low \$17.0 on the 2015 end-of-year balance sheet.
-This amount represents only finance lease obligations payable in 2016.
-This was determined by reviewing the maturity dates of all the outstanding items of long-term debt for those maturing in 2016.
-This is a very low amount relative to other years and the company should have no difficulty with the relatively small amount of cash required.
+If the company's long-term debt does not increase, the current portion of long-term debt will be \$514.5 on the 2018 end-of-year balance sheet.
+This amount represents the company's Senior (\$471.5) and Subordinated (\$27.5) as well as finance lease obligations payable (\$15.5) in 2019.
+This was determined by reviewing the maturity dates of all the outstanding items of long-term debt for those maturing in 2019.
+This is a higher amount compared to 2017, but is lower than the current portion shown in 2016 (\$653.4).
+Since the company's long-term liabilities consist primarily of the maturity of specific notes, fluctuations of maturity amounts are to be expected.
+Based on the amount paid in 2017, the company should have no difficulty with the amount of cash required.
+An examination of the company's statement of cash flows also shows large amounts of cash generated from operating activities and cash outflows used to acquire assets and cash outflows to pay dividends and repay debt.
+This indicates that the company has a strong cash position to honour its current liability commitments.

-(d) Commitments and Contingencies:
+d.
+Commitments and Contingencies:

-Commitments: Note 36 on Operating Leases and Note 37 on Guarantees and Commitments provide information on the company's commitments.
-Canadian Tire is the lessee in operating leases and is committed to future lease payments totalling \$2,081.1 million as of January 3, 2015.
-The company also reports commitments of \$164.6 million related to capital expenditures for the acquisition of property and equipment and intangible assets.
+Commitments: Note 33 on Operating Leases and Note 34 on Guarantees and Commitments provide information on the company's commitments.
+Canadian Tire is the lessee in operating leases and is committed to future lease payments totalling \$2,152.1 million as at December 30, 2017.
+The company also reports commitments of \$120.3 million related to capital expenditures for the acquisition of property and equipment and intangible assets.